Women and ADHD: “We Thought We Were Stupid and Bad, but We Saw the Light”

 “Reframe the lens,” Littman said in her keynote speech at the festival.
 “Create one that’s more realistic.
 You have the ability to look at the same reality, but have options.”

 Sarah, a 26-year-old part-time yoga instructor who works full-time at a corporate sales job, is an expert re-framer.
-Diagnosed her sophomore year of high school, which is early (and lucky) compared to many women at the festival, who were grappling with the sorrow of "lost years," Sarah has been on everything—Ritalin, Vivance, Concerta, anti-depressants.
+Diagnosed her sophomore year of high school, which is early (and lucky) compared to many women at the festival, who were grappling with the sorrow of “lost years,” Sarah has been on everything — Ritalin, Vyvanse, Concerta, mood stabilizers.
 Now, she takes nothing.
-For many women, myself included, medication is at once a game-changer and source of shame, as the national discussion surrounding stimulant usage zeroes in on abuse, addiction, finals cramming, college partying, weight-loss scheming, and professional maneuvering.
-(There are very few impassioned op-eds about Adderall improving the quality of some people's lives.)
+For many women, myself included, medication is at once a game-changer and source of shame, as the national discussion surrounding stimulant usage zeroes in on abuse, finals cramming, college partying, food restriction scheming, and professional maneuvering.
+(There are very few impassioned op-eds about Adderall improving the quality of some people’s lives.)
 At the Better Together Festival, being prescription-free is neither a victory nor a loss, but is, unequivocally, stigma-free.

 “It takes such an observational stance on everything you experience; you watch it happen,” she said. “‘Oh, I’m distracted by this pretty color, even though I should be focusing on this report that the boss needs by the end of the day.’
 OK, you’re distracted, but it is a pretty color, so enjoy that.
 You have to believe in the power that other people are able to adapt.”